RevontuletIntel/HateMap/README.md

 ---
 <h1>The Data</h1>
-All data in the Hate Map is available to researchers and the public under Creative Commons with attribution. *To cite the Hate Map use the following templates.*
+All data in the Hate Map is available for noncommercial use to researchers and the public under noncommercial Creative Commons with attribution. *To cite the Hate Map use the following templates.*

 <hr>